 Q. How much is my business worth?

 A. Valuing a Business can be complex and is dependent upon many factors.
-We can assist you by offering our Pricing Evaluation Report or we can arrange for a Certified Business Appraisal depending upon your individual needs.
+We can assist you by offering our Pricing Evaluation Report, or we can arrange for a Certified Business Appraisal depending on your individual needs.

 Q. How long will it take to sell my business?